 Forbes market reports from Meat and Livestock Australia's National Livestock Reporting Agency.

-The usual buyers were present and competing in a dearer market.
+The usual buyers were present and competing in a fairly steady market.

-Heavy steers and bullocks held steady to sell from 427c to 512c/kg.
+Heavy steers and bullocks were also firm to slightly cheaper to sell from 444c to 500c/kg.